 While at the University of Miami School of Law, he served as the Articles and Comments Editor of the Inter-American Law Review and was a member of the Moot Court Board.

-A former active-duty U.S. Marine, Ed continues to serve as a Judge Advocate General (JAG) Officer as the Senior Defense Counsel with the 1565th Trial Defense Team of the Florida Army National Guard.
+A former active-duty U.S. Marine, Ed continues to serve as a Judge Advocate General (JAG) Officer as the Staff Judge Advocate for the Florida Army National Guard.
 He served 15 months in Afghanistan as part of a deployment with the 53rd Infantry Brigade of the Florida Army National Guard and handled court martials and other military legal cases.
 He also volunteers in his local community as an Assistant Scoutmaster in Sea Scout Ship 621 in Hollywood.

 - University of Miami School of Law, J.D., cum laude, 1995

 - Ohio University, B.A., summa cum laude, Economics, 1992

 - U.S. District Court for the Southern District of Florida